beagleknight/takjs/README.md

 ## Documentation

-The documentation for TakJS was generated using Typedoc and it is located in this github [page](https://beagleknight.github.io/takjs/index.html).
+The documentation for TakJS was generated using Typedoc and it is located in this [page](https://takjs-docs.surge.sh).

 ## License